 As a study of the wayward path of love, “Mrs. Whitney’’ has its undeniable pleasures.
 Kolvenbach, whose “Fabuloso’’ was performed at Merrimack Rep in 2010, is manifestly a talented fellow, and he understands that romantic folly is not a phenomenon confined to teenagers.

-But everyone in “Mrs. Whitney’’ talks in the same rat-a-tat, hyperarticulate, hyperanalytical fashion.
+But everyone in “Mrs. Whitney,’’ from a 20-year-old male college student to 60-year-old Margaret (Deirdre Madigan), talks in the same rat-a-tat, hyperarticulate, hyperanalytical fashion.
 Call it Aaron Sorkin Syndrome.
-None of Kolvenbach’s characters seems able to make it through a sentence without anatomizing each irony or contradiction encountered along the way.
+None of Kolvenbach’s characters seem able to make it through a sentence without anatomizing each irony or contradiction encountered along the way.

 Even though their tortured ambivalence is obviously part of the playwright’s point, there are too many moments when a character is delivering a mini-speech about her or his feelings and you find yourself wishing Kolvenbach had heeded Gertrude’s admonition to Polonius in “Hamlet’’: “More matter, with less art.’’
 Or, less elegantly: Shut up and feel, already.

 If the playwright wants us to consider the ways in which love can be fundamentally irrational, a one-sided battle between the head and the heart, we need to see more of the workings of the latter and fewer of the former.
 Nor has director Kyle Fabel found a way to balance the farcical and slapstick elements of “Mrs. Whitney’’ with those moments when the play aims for emotional heft.

 It is, after all, a deep sense of loneliness that, irresistibly if not plausibly, impels Margaret to track down Tom Whitney (Dennis Parlato), her no-goodnik of an ex-husband.